wamdy/ConvertOneNote2MarkDown/docs/README.md

     * To install the macro, click the New Macro Button within the Onetastic Toolbar and then select File -> Import and select the .xml macro included in the release.
     * Run the macro for each Notebook that is open
 1. It is highly recommended that you use VS Code, and its embedded Powershell terminal, as this allows you to edit and run the script, as well as check the results of the .md output all in one window.
+1. If you prefer to use a configuration file, rename `config.example.ps1` to `config.ps1` and configure options in `config.ps1` to your liking.
 1. Whatever you choose, open a PowerShell terminal and navigate to the folder containing the script and run it.

     ```.\ConvertOneNote2MarkDown-v2.ps1```